ElizabethDawson7/ElizabethDawson7/README.md

 - 😄 Pronouns: she/her
 - 🌱 I’m currently learning JavaScript
-- ⚡ Fun fact: I've been on a Tv quiz show.
+- ⚡ Fun fact: I've been on a TV quiz show.

 <!--
 **ElizabethDawson7/ElizabethDawson7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.